lspahija/blizzardberry/README.md

 ## After Launch (while also selling)
 #### Note: do not work on these feature unless you're also selling.
 If you're not selling, stop working on these and start selling.
-- add "Powered By omni-interface" to the bottom of the chatbot
 - minify and obfuscate chatbot.js code
 - let the end user see all actions that the chatbot can perform.
 Make the actions searchable.
 Expose the thinking tokens if the user chooses to see them.
 - make chatbot design super customizable so app owners can make it look like their app